Rachel Kann: Podcasts

 Kann is a fan of podcasting, describing it as "one of my favorite media".
 Beginning in 2005, Kann regularly appeared on filmmaker Richard Bluestein's podcast Yeast Radio, portraying a fictionalized parody of herself that interacted with Bluestein's Madge Weinstein character.
 She has also been featured on HevriaCast, hosted by Elad Nehorai, and on Hipsid with Rabbi Simcha, hosted by Rabbi Simcha Weinstein.
 Kann also hosted her own podcast, Out with Rachel, between 2017 and 2018, via Rabbis Brad Hirschfield and Irwin Kula's The Wisdom Daily website.

 Spiritual leadership

-A graduate of the Kohenet Hebrew Priestess Institute, Kann is an ordained kohenet in the states of California and New York, in addition to being a kohen by ancestry.
+A graduate of The Kohenet Institute, Kann was an ordained kohenet in the states of California and New York, in addition to being a kohen by ancestry.
 She has overseen programs including "New Moon Union", a monthly multimedia celebration of Rosh Chodesh, and "Realize Paradise: Shabbat Soul Journey", a weekly virtual Shabbat service that incorporates meditation, chanting, drumming, land acknowledgement, invocation of the shekhinah, and Hebrew prayers rewritten with feminine grammatical gender.
 Kann was featured as an expert on Hebrew Shamanism at the 2021 Jewish Psychedelic Summit, and completed an apprenticeship in medicine work in a Shipibo lineage.

+In late 2022, Kann disaffiliated from The Kohenet Institute after learning of misconduct within the organization.